Shaddadi/Facet-Vertex-FFNN/README.md

-# Computation of Reachable Sets for FFNNd
+# Computation of Reachable Sets for FFNN

 ## Introduction